matter-labs/zksync-web-era-docs/docs/dev/tutorials/api3-usd-paymaster-tutorial.md

 - You are already familiar with deploying smart contracts on zkSync Era.
 If not, please refer to the first section of the [quickstart tutorial](../building-on-zksync/hello-world.md).
 - You already have some experience working with Ethereum.
 - A wallet with sufficient Sepolia or Göerli `ETH` on Ethereum and zkSync Era Testnet to pay for deploying smart contracts.
-  - You can get Göerli ETH from the following faucets:
+  - You can get Sepolia or Göerli ETH from the following faucets:
     - Chainstack [Sepolia faucet](https://faucet.chainstack.com/sepolia-testnet-faucet), [Goerli faucet](https://faucet.chainstack.com/goerli-faucet/)
     - Alchemy [Sepolia faucet](https://sepoliafaucet.com/), [Goerli faucet](https://goerlifaucet.com/)
     - [Paradigm Goerli faucet](https://faucet.paradigm.xyz/)